 Now you may read my bio and/or go back to “welcome home” in the menu to read my blogs, say something, and share what you liked reading.
 You can also ask a question or leave a suggestion in the menu and I will get back to you.
 Cheers!

-Kingsley Essegbey has served as the Assistant Director (Research Scientist) of NYU Africa House, a Provost Institute on the New York University, Washington Square campus.
-In this capacity he also coordinated several research based programs for Development Research Institute (DRI) and multi-million Dollar IT projects for Center for Technology and Economic Development.
+Kingsley Essegbey has served as Assistant Director (Research Scientist) of NYU Africa House, a Provost Institute at New York University, Washington Square campus.
+In this capacity he also coordinated several research programs for Development Research Institute (DRI) and multi-million Dollar IT projects for Center for Technology and Economic Development (CTED).

 Kingsley received a Master of Arts degree in Bioethics from New York University which enhanced his integrative thinking skills and positioned him to assist in diverse research projects related to bioeconomics, but specifically focused on commodities exchanges, land rights, mobile market information systems, environmental ethics and policy all focusing on sustainable rural development.

 At NYU Africa House, he researched on trends in commodities exchanges globally and in Ethiopia, Rwanda, and Nigeria, and coordinated local, international conferences and symposiums focused on priority research areas such as:

 - Food & Agriculture, MIS, Commodities Markets, Tourism and Public Policy.

-- As a Research Scientist, he also supported field deployments of Center for Technology and Economic Development’s (CTED) Market Information System apps as part of the broader Ghana Commodities Exchange (GCX) project which has now been inaugurated by H.E.
-President of Ghana, Nana Akufo-Addo.
+- As a Research Scientist, he also supported field deployments of Center for Technology and Economic Development’s (CTED) Market Information System research as part of the broader Ghana Commodities Exchange (GCX) project which was inaugurated by H.E.
+President of Ghana, Nana Akufo-Addo in November 2018.

 - He managed the operations of the CTED Entrepreneurship Lab in New York City and supervised interns to conduct performance tests on MarketPlace, Livetracker, and CDC apps and produced scientific reports to aid R&D.

-In these engagements, Kingsley collaborated with the PI and diverse project teams including field researchers and computer programmers mainly based in Ghana and Abu Dhabi, developing scientific data generation and analytical skills in the process.
+In these engagements, Kingsley collaborated with the PI and diverse project teams including field researchers and computer programmers mainly based in Ghana and Abu Dhabi.